 One of the great things about Costa Rica is the country’s dedication to wildlife protection and conservation.
 There are tons of laws in place, which is the only reason I felt comfortable going to the wildlife parks there.
 We didn’t make it to Zoo Ave, but given its non-profit status and the fact that it’s Latin America’s largest wildlife rehabilitation and breeding center, I think it’s a safe recommendation.
 With tons of species of birds, cats, reptiles, and monkeys, you’re guaranteed to leave with just a bit more knowledge about Costa Rican wildlife and some great photos to boot!

-So if you find yourself stuck with an extra couple of days near the San Jose Airport, you now have enough activity options for three days in Alajuela.
+So if you find yourself stuck with an extra couple of days in Alajuela, looking for things to do near San Jose Airport, you now have enough activity options for three days.
 And if you’re in Alajuela for more than three days, then there’s something wrong with your Costa Rica itinerary because there are SO many great things to do in Costa Rica!
 Get out and explore!

 Have you ever been to Costa Rica?
 Did you spend any time in Alajuela?
 Share your Costa Rica experience in the comments below!